mikopos/create-ai-e2e/README.md

   ```
 - For projects with custom router paths, add a quick `.e2eignore` file to exclude files.
 - To disable AI mode by default, unset the `ANTHROPIC_API_KEY` env var.
+- If tests fail in CI, check the uploaded artifacts for detailed reports.

 ---